Azure-Samples/active-directory-verifiable-credentials/README.md

 urlFragment: "verifiable-credentials"
 ---

-# Verifiable Credentials Code Samples
+# Microsoft Entra Verified ID Code Samples

 This code sample demonstrates how to use Microsoft Entra Verified ID to issue and consume verifiable credentials.